-The Australian Government has released a number of single-use surgical masks from the national medical stockpile; they are being distributed by PHNs, including Primary Health Tasmania, to general practices and pharmacies with an identified need.
+The Australian Government has released a number of single-use surgical masks from the national medical stockpile.
+They are being distributed by PHNs, including Primary Health Tasmania, to general practices and community pharmacies with an identified need.

 The Australian Government has prepared a fact sheet with information for both health professionals and community members on the use of face masks.

 Primary Health Tasmania has a stock of face shields that may be allocated to general practices, pharmacies and allied health organisations.